To say player personas have become an important game development tool is an understatement.

 Here are some recent examples we’ve seen:

-• Marketing campaigns that get high amounts of installs at low CPIs, but don’t actually acquire the ideal audience for your game from a revenue perspective.
+• Marketing campaigns that get high amounts of installs at low CPIs, but don’t actually acquire the ideal target audience for your game from a revenue perspective.

 • FTUEs that don’t seamlessly nurture the optimal players for their game into an expected first time user experience.